-Avoidant Restrictive Food Intake Disorder (“ARFID”) is a condition recognized by the latest American Psychological Association diagnostic manual, the DSM-V. ARFID is similar to anorexia nervosa in that involves the restriction of specific food types and/or quantity of food but in ARFID, unlike anorexia, there is no fear of fat or concern with controlling weight or shape.
-Those with ARFID find it difficult to eat certain foods because of the taste, texture, or fear of aversive consequences like choking or vomiting.
-There is also a subset of ARFID sufferers who have chronic reduced food intake due to low appetite or low interest in food/eating.
+Avoidant Restrictive Food Intake Disorder (ARFID) is a condition recognized by the latest American Psychological Association diagnostic manual, the DSM-V. It is similar to anorexia nervosa in that involves the restriction of specific food types and/or quantity of food, but in ARFID, unlike anorexia, there is no fear of fat or concern with controlling weight or shape.
+Those with this mental health condition find it difficult to eat certain foods because of the taste, texture, or fear of aversive consequences, like choking or vomiting.
+There is also a subset of sufferers who have chronic reduced food intake due to low appetite or low interest in food/eating.

 Forbes magazine recently featured an article on ARFID in which a dietician describes the impact of ARFID on the lives of children.
 Her insights pertain to ARFID sufferers of all ages, however.